-Leave some area to untouched, these area will be the area for the highlight area.
-At the step, it is important to keep your mind on the overall look and big block comparison, keep everything alive, each step has a goal, and this is building up the value.
+Leave some areas untouched, these areas will be for the highlights.
+At this step, it is important to keep your mind on the overall look.
+Keep everything alive.
+Each step has a goal toward building up the values.

 Add Contrast to the highlights

 Now that I have built up the color values, the apple has more life.
 In the last step, I add a touch of the complementary color (a red-orange) to the lighter side of the apple.
 (Definition: Complementary Colors are two colors that are positioned opposite each other on the color wheel.)
 The complementary color to use here is yellow mixed with red.
 Then you can add just a bit of red for the top.

 Painting the reflected light and adding the darkest points